 Young explorers will learn the importance of plants by engaging in a series of hands-on activities.
 Learners will discover that plants are living things that need air, water, nutrients and light in order to live and thrive.
 Learners will begin to identify plant parts by creating a craft which they can take home.
 Learners will identify the differences between fruits and vegetables and discover where their food comes from.

-Examine several LIVE species of frogs!
-Identify physical characteristics of frogs and compare them to other animals at ESC to understand frog anatomy.
-Learners will practice observation skills, engage in sensory experiences, and explore adaptations that allow frogs to survive and thrive in the wild.
+Examine LIVE species of amphibians!
+Identify physical characteristics of frogs and toads and compare them to other animals at ESC to understand their anatomy.
+Learners will practice observation skills, engage in sensory experiences, and explore adaptations that allow amphibians to survive and thrive in the wild.

 Identify the physical characteristics of insects and discover their various forms, colors and adaptations.
 Encounter a variety of insects both indoors and outdoors, observe insect behaviors and discover the life stages from eggs to adults.
 Learners will be introduced to the features that distinguish an insect from other invertebrates and will explore real world scenarios regarding insect management and control to maintain the health of an ecosystem.